About us

 Buddle Findlay prides itself on being involved within the community and is pleased to be a key sponsor of the Halberg Foundation (the Foundation).
 The Foundation works with talented young sportspeople and their families to ensure that they receive the support they need to pursue their sporting dreams, and to reap the benefits that sport and recreation provide.
 They also collaborate with schools, sports clubs and organisations to provide training and support with the aim of ensuring that physical activities are available to everyone.

-The Foundation was founded by Sir Murray Halberg on the belief that all people, regardless of their ability, should have equal opportunity to enhance their lives through sport.
+The Foundation was founded by the late Sir Murray Halberg on the belief that all people, regardless of their ability, should have equal opportunity to enhance their lives through sport.
 Since 1963, the Foundation has worked hard to make Sir Murray's vision a reality for physically disabled New Zealanders.
 From humble beginnings, the Foundation now stands as the lead agency in its field.

 Buddle Findlay provide the Foundation with financial assistance and legal support to help it achieve its goal of sport and recreation for all.
 Our people are provided with volunteer opportunities at the Foundation's key regional fundraising events.